mlurbe97/Learning-to-play-the-Piano-with-a-Python-Bot/README.md

     ```./pianoPlayPi.py partitures/partiture_hand_1.txt partitures/partiture_hand_2.txt```

-**NOTE: Music sheets for dual hand simulated piano, as in real life, shouldn't contains the same notes (or piano key) at the same time, there is no reason to play with two hands the same notes.**
+**NOTE: Music sheets for dual hand simulated piano, as in real life, shouldn't contains the same notes (or piano keys) at the same time, there is no reason to play with two hands the same notes.**

 ### **MUSIC SHEETS**

 <p align=justify>
 I'm trying to find a lib or website that provides music sheets in plain text for bots or in more complex way, develop a machine learning algorithm to recognise notes in pdf or image based music sheets.
-The idea is to give to the piano bot the capacity of play any kind of song without having to rewrite it again specifically for him.
+The idea is to give the piano bot the capacity of play any kind of song without having to rewrite the music sheet specifically for him.
 </p>

 #### STYLE